MSE-QualityAssurance/recitation-4-f23/README.md

 ### Exercise 2 (PMD):

 1. Open the class `CoffeeMachine` to understand its functionality.
-2. 2.
-In the terminal, change to the pmd-tool project directory (`projects/pmd-tool`) and execute the command:
+2. In the terminal, change to the pmd-tool project directory (`projects/pmd-tool`) and execute the command:

 ```
-pmd check --rulesets=ruleset.xml -d src/main/java --report-file pmd-report.txt`
+pmd check --rulesets=ruleset.xml -d src/main/java --report-file pmd-report.txt
 ```

 4. Analyze the `pmd-report.txt` report file generated.
 Which of the rules in `ruleset.xml` were triggered and why?